 After the meal I stood in line for boarding.

 The tour company had secured a soft sleeper berth.
 The ticket cost $310.
-Expensive but I was lucky to get any ticket due to the holiday.
+More than I expected for a one-way train ride but I was lucky to get any ticket due to the holiday.
 Boarding finally began about 19:20

 Soft Sleeper Compartment

 A small table sits under a window that provides good views when sitting on a lower berth.
 Getting a good look from an upper berth requires hanging over the edge.
 There is room for luggage under the lower berths and in a space next to the upper berths.
-An A/C power outlet is under the table.
+A power outlet compatible with U.S. two-prong plugs is under the table.

 Mattresses are soft but thin making for a firm sleep.
 Beds also came with a duvet.
 The temperature in the compartment was cool making sleep under the duvet comfortable.

 Each berth had a reading light with two levels of illumination and an oxygen vent.